ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

-You should get the following output to the terminal:
+The result will be the following output in the terminal:

 ```text
 idlku00WfSC36ujyK2JVT92sMBEpCNRUXOGO4sJVBPA=
 ```

-So we have confirmed that we have the right code in our cell because the hashes match.
+After the above processes are complete it is confirmed that the correct code is being used within our cell because the hashes match.

-### Creating State Init for deploy
+### Creating the State Init for Deployment

-Before building a transaction, we will understand what is a State Init.
-First lets go through the [TL-B scheme](https://github.com/ton-blockchain/ton/blob/24dc184a2ea67f9c47042b4104bbb4d82289fac1/crypto/block/block.tlb#L141-L143):
+Before building a transaction it is important to understand what a State Init is.
+First let’s go through the [TL-B scheme](https://github.com/ton-blockchain/ton/blob/24dc184a2ea67f9c47042b4104bbb4d82289fac1/crypto/block/block.tlb#L141-L143):

 Option | Explanation
 :---: | :---:
 split_depth | This option is intended for highly loaded smart contracts that can be split and located on several [shardchains](/learn/overviews/ton-blockchain#many-accountchains-shards).
-Information about this can be found in [tblkch.pdf](https://ton.org/tblkch.pdf) (4.1.6).
-We will store bit `0` since we have just a wallet smart contract. special | Used for TicTok.
-Such smart contracts are automatically called every block.
-Not needed for ordinary contracts.
-Information about this can be found in [tblkch.pdf](https://ton.org/tblkch.pdf) (4.1.6).
-We will store bit `0` because we do not need such a function. code | The presence of bit `1` means the presence of the smart contract code as a reference. data | The presence of bit `1` means the presence of the smart contract data as a reference. library | A library that is resided on the [masterchain](/learn/overviews/ton-blockchain#masterchain-blockchain-of-blockchains) and can be used by different smart contracts.
-We will not use this, so we will set bit to `0`.
+More information detailing how this works can be found in the [tblkch.pdf](https://ton.org/tblkch.pdf) (4.1.6).
+Only a `0` bit is stored since it is being used only within a wallet smart contract. special | Used for TicTok.
+These smart contracts are automatically called for each block and are not needed for regular smart contracts.
+Information about this can be found in [this section](/develop/data-formats/transaction-layout#tick-tock) or [tblkch.pdf](https://ton.org/tblkch.pdf) (4.1.6).
+Only a `0` bit is stored within this specification because we do not need such a function. code | `1` bit means the presence of the smart contract code as a reference. data | `1` bit means the presence of the smart contract data as a reference. library | A library that operates on the [masterchain](/learn/overviews/ton-blockchain#masterchain-blockchain-of-blockchains)  and can be used by different smart contracts.
+This will not be used for wallet, so its bit is set to `0`.
 Information about this can be found in [tblkch.pdf](https://ton.org/tblkch.pdf) (1.8.4).

-Now we need to prepare the `initial data`, which will be in the storage of our contract immediately after the deployment:
+Next we’ll prepare the `initial data`, which will be present in our contract’s storage immediately after deployment:

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">